 My father worked in family court probation.

-We'll continue with Governor Mike Huckabee and much more uh straight ahead on the Sean Hannity Show.
+We'll continue with Governor Mike Huckabee and much more straight ahead on the Sean Hannity show.

 Governor Mike Huckabee is with us, former presidential candidate, former Arkansas governor.

-I will tell you, I just have great respect for law enforcement, not the top echelon that I think is abused power, especially Pfizer abuses.
+I will tell you, I just have great respect for law enforcement, not the top echelon that I think has abused power, especially FISA abuses.

-But you know, I I asked him one day after the Martha Stewart case, we had a long discussion.
+But, you know, I asked him one day after the Martha Stewart case, we had a long discussion.

 I said, so let me understand this.

-If you don't if you don't perfectly remember something, and you really inclination is to always want to help the FBI, you're saying that no matter what the circumstances, that you should never talk to the FBI.
+If you don't perfectly remember something and you really, your inclination is to always want to help the FBI, you're saying that no matter what the circumstances, that you should never talk to the FBI.

 And he goes, absolutely not.

-And I'm like I I said that goes against every inclination as an American that loves the FBI that I would ever have.
+And I'm like, I said, that goes against every inclination as an American that loves the FBI that I would ever have.

-Well it tells us that our government has an extraordinary level of power and that when they want to weaponize that power and use it for political purposes the best thing for us to do is to stay out of the way.
+Well, it tells us that our government has an extraordinary level of power, and that when they want to weaponize that power and use it for political purposes, you know, the best thing for us to do is to stay out of the way.

-Never help load a gun point it at your own head.
+Never help load a gun pointed at your own head.

 And that's why I think the advice that that FBI agent gave you was good advice.

-And as we continue our discussion of the firing of McCabe, Sarah Carter, David Schoen are with us.
+And as we continue our discussion of the firing of McCabe, Sarah Carter, David Shona are with us.

 He talked about Comey.